Inspector Rex: Rex's partners

 Davide Rivera replaces Fabbri as team leader in season 14.
-Rivera becomes a friend with Rex after the loss of Inspector Lorenzo Fabbri.
+Rivera becomes friends with Rex after the loss of Inspector Lorenzo Fabbri.
 He follows his grandfather's advice, and eventually, Rex stops avoiding him.

 Rivera appears for the last time on the last episode of season 15, titled "Legami di sangue."
 It is unknown why he does not appear in season 16.